 The following education is recommended for apprentices entering this occupation.
 These are not prerequisites, but rather a desired level of skill or knowledge that will contribute to success in the industry.

-- Grade 10 or equivalent including English 10, Mathematics 10 & Science 10 - Preferred: Grade 12
+Grade 10 or equivalent including English Language Arts of Grade 10 level (4 credits), Workplace Mathematics 10, and Science 10

 SkilledTradesBC Registration